Joaodss/CSharks-Shark-Vision/README.md

 Welcome to your new favourite Movie service.
 Sharkvision allows you to search for movies, add them to playlists and even recommends a random movie when you can't decide what to watch.

+## IMPORTANT NOTICE

+The IMDB API is not free and is only available for a limited amount of requests per day.
+If the movies are not being correctly displayed **please contact us** to solve the issue.

 ## Table Of Contents

 1. [Summary](#summary)